EthylOH/EthylOH-Python/lessons/chapter-1/chapter-1.md

-# Chapter 1: The Silent Box
+# Chapter 1: The Terminal

-Hey, this is the start of your programming journey.
+This is the start of your programming journey.
 At the moment, your computer has great processing power, but it has a major problem: **it is a silent brick.**

 ### 1. Make the Computer Speak